INFOM126-Automated-Software-Engineering/2048-groupe-07/CONTRIBUTING.md

 ## 🔄 Contribution Workflow
 1. Fork the Repository : Click the "Fork" button at the top of this page.
-2. Clone Your Fork
+2. Clone Your Fork.
-3. Create a New Branch
+3. Create a New Branch.
 4. Make Changes: Edit the code or documentation as needed.
-5. Commit your changes
+5. Commit your changes.
-6. Push Your Branch
+6. Push Your Branch.
-7. Create a Pull Request (PR)
+7. Create a Pull Request (PR).

 ## 📝 Pull Resquest
 To make a Pull Request, there is a template [Pull_request_template](https://github.com/INFOM126-Automated-Software-Engineering/2048-groupe-07/blob/main/template/Pull_request_template.md), follow the steps described.